demisto/content/Packs/AlibabaActionTrail/README.md

-Alibaba logs event collector integration for XSIAM.
+Alibaba log event collector integration for XSIAM.
 This integration was integrated and tested with API version 0.6 of Alicloud Log Service.

-## Configure Alibaba Action Trail Event Collector on Cortex XSIAM
+## Configure Alibaba Action Trail Event Collector on Cortex XSOAR

 1. Navigate to **Settings** > **Configurations** > **Data Collection** > **Automation & Feed Integrations**.
 2. Search for Alibaba Action Trail Event Collector.